 Through Mercy We Find Faith

-Even those among us who have lived a life of relative good fortune are not impervious to inevitable bouts of heartache, loneliness and severe rough patches.
-Death, shattered relationships, sickness and gut wrenching disappointment are just as likely to visit those who turn the ignition key to a Mercedes Benz as those who do likewise in a used Ford Pinto.
-Yet we keep on coming back, perhaps inspired by Jesus who set the example on more than one occasion, no moment more symbolic than the time in which He stumbled not once but twice while literally carrying the wooden cross that was to be used in His own Crucifixion.
-Maybe it is true that the mark of a man or a woman is not measured in the number of times he or she falls down, but instead in the number of times he or she gets up?
+Even those among us who have lived a life of relative good fortune are not impervious to bouts of heartache, loneliness and severe rough patches.
+Death, shattered relationships, sickness and gut wrenching disappointments are just as likely to visit those who turn the ignition key to a Mercedes Benz as those who do likewise in a used Ford Pinto.
+Yet we keep on coming back, perhaps inspired by Jesus who set the example on more than one occasion, no moment more symbolic than the time in which He stumbled not once or twice, but three times while carrying the wooden cross that was to be used in his own Crucifixion.
+Although he bore no sin, perhaps the great teacher did this as a final lesson for us all.
+Maybe it is true that the mark of a man or a woman is not measured by the number of times he or she falls down, but instead in the number of times he or she gets up?

 Many lose faith in their ability to forge a meaningful relationship with Jesus simply because they view their relationship through the prism of their imperfect human relationships.
-They conclude that there is no way that Jesus would put up with their fair-weathered, wishy-washy come and go faith.
+They conclude that there is no way that Jesus would put up with their fair-weathered, wishy-washy, come-and-go devotion to their relationship with him.
 After all, it's that behavior that causes us to fail in our human relationships.

 ....by His wounds you have been healed.

 We must never forget the power of this gift, nor should we ever pass up the opportunity to share it through our words and far more importantly, our actions.
-In the coming weeks, the biblical passages from the Acts of the Apostles will provide us with examples of this mercy and faith in action.
-Each one of these men died spreading the faith and mercy of Jesus.
+In the coming weeks, scripture passages chosen for daily mass from the Acts of the Apostles will provide us with examples of this mercy and faith in action.
+Each one of these men died spreading the truth and mercy of Jesus.

 As Paul was on the verge of his own death at the hands of his detractors, he summed up his turbulent life story of redemption and service to God by uttering in his final breath "I fought the good fight."

 I fought the good fight.
-What better way is there to sum up one's time on this Earth (and to mean it) than that chosen by the greatest prophet of all?
+What better way is there to sum up one's time on this Earth than that chosen by one of the greatest prophet of them all?

 May their examples fortify us as we seek to live lives consistent with that of a merciful, faith-filled disciple of Jesus.